sunfounder/arduino_starter_kit/docs/source/8_traffic_light_button.rst

         delay(10000);           // Wait for 10 seconds
     }

-3. After coding, verify your sketch and upload the code to the R3 board.
+3. After coding, verify your sketch and upload the code to the Arduino Uno R3.

 **Measuring Voltage at Pin 8**

 We already know how the LEDs section of our circuit works from the previous lesson.
-Each LED, acting as an output, is controlled by different pins on the R3 board.
+Each LED, acting as an output, is controlled by different pins on the Arduino Uno R3.

 However, the button connected to pin 8 on the board is different.
 It's an input device.
 Pin 8 will read incoming voltage instead of sending voltage out.